quartzsite/bardslog/content/1588-02-01-washed-ashore-on-the-distant-isles.md

 ---
 title: "Washed Ashore on the Distant Isles"
-date: 1588-02-01
+date: "1588-02-01"
+slug: "1588-02-01-washed-ashore-on-the-distant-isles"
 place: "Shore of the Distant Isles"
 mood: "Exhausted"
 lesson: "Sometimes the tide chooses your path"
+arc: "Distant Isles"
+chronology:
+  index: 33
+  prev: "1588-01-23-mutiny-and-shipwreck"
+  next: "1588-02-02-meeting-master-carlen-rowen"
+tags: ["sea", "shipwreck", "rescue", "sabre", "exile"]
+factions: ["Isles Fisherfolk", "Bononese Guild", "Imperial Loyalists"]
+voices: ["Tide", "Gull", "Hearth"]
+foreshadow:
+  - "Driftwood can become a staff."
+  - "Grace and grit will cross blades."
+  - "A coast sharpens what the sea leaves dull."
 ---

+# Washed Ashore on the Distant Isles
+**1588-02-01**
+*Shore of the Distant Isles*

-I awoke on a strand of pebbles and salt, the waves having thrown me like driftwood onto a shore I did not know.
-My hands were still wrapped around the plank that had kept me alive.
-Seaweed clung to my hair, and my limbs shook with cold.
+I woke on a strand of pebbles and salt, my arms locked around the plank that had kept me afloat.
+Seaweed glued my hair to my face; cold shook the marrow in my bones.
+The surf breathed in and out like a sleeping beast.

-A shadow fell across me.
-A man stood there with a grin, his hair tied back and a sabre at his side.
-"Bonona even sends its lads by sea now?" he said.
-His accent was different—rounder, rougher.
-He offered me a hand and a crust of bread.
-I learned his name was Master Carlen Rowen of Lynden.
+A shadow leaned over me.
+A man with his hair tied back, a sabre riding easy at his hip, grinned down.

-Rowen chuckled at my tale.
-He mocked the "high-society twirlers" of Bonona, calling them perfumed peacocks.
-Yet there was kindness behind the teasing.
-He wrapped me in a cloak and led me to a small cottage overlooking the grey-green water.
-As we walked, he spoke with pride about the Empire and the free cities that kept its edges sharp.
-In his mind, Bonona's grace was weakness; Maraisbourg's guilds, he insisted, should have taken the capital long ago.
+“Bonona sends its lads by sea now?”
+His accent was rounder, rougher, the humor quick behind it.
+He offered a hand and a heel of bread.
+“Carlen Rowen of Lynden,” he said.
+“Up you come.”

+I told him, haltingly, of storm and wreck.
+Rowen snorted at the first mention of Bonona.
+“High-society twirlers,” he said.
+“Perfumed peacocks with pretty guards.”
+The words were sharp, but the cloak he wrapped around my shoulders was warmer than any insult was cold.

+He led me up a wind-polished path to a low cottage above the grey-green water.
+A fire caught; a pot began to sing.
+Between spoonfuls he spoke of the Empire’s edges and the free cities that kept them honed.
+In his telling, Bonona’s grace was a weakness; Maraisbourg’s guilds, he said, ought to have taken the capital long ago.

 I said little.
-My body was too tired and my mind too tangled with what I had heard in Bonona.
-But I felt the warmth of the fire Rowen lit and the welcome of the stew he set before me.
+The tide had chosen my path, and my thoughts were still tangled in the whispers I had heard in Bonona.
+But the stew steadied my hands, and the hearth unknotted my jaw.

 I had drifted to a new shore, and a new master had found me.